aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-cells/accessing-cells-in-a-worksheet/_index.md

 **Notice**

-Access GridCell using cells[rowIndex, columnIndex] may consume more memory.it will always create a new cell (GridCell) object no matter whether the the cell is null.
+Accessing a GridCell using `cells[rowIndex, columnIndex]` may consume more memory.
+It will always create a new cell (GridCell) object regardless of whether the cell is null.

 ### **Getting Focused Cell**
-If you don't know accurately that which cell is to be accessed.
-Then Aspose.Cells.GridDesktop also allows you to access a cell that is currently in the focus of a user.
-Using this feature, you can allow a user to select any cell and then you can access that cell at the backend.
-It can simply be achieved by using **GetFocusedCell** method of the **Worksheet**.
+If you don't know exactly which cell is to be accessed, Aspose.Cells.GridDesktop also allows you to access the cell that is currently in focus for the user.
+Using this feature, you can let a user select any cell and then access that cell on the backend.
+It can simply be achieved by using the **GetFocusedCell** method of the **Worksheet**.